Urkoth/hugo-quickstart/content/products/bundle.md

 This exclusive bundle includes:

-- **Premium Pirate T-Shirt** - High-quality cotton with Captain Urkoth's signature design
+- **Premium Pirate T-Shirt** - High Quality and Definition Polyester Tshirt with Captain Urkoth's signature design.
+The same one that Captain wears himself.
-- **Metal Poster Treasure** - Durable metal print of legendary pirate maps
+- **Metal Poster Treasure** - The same durable vibrant metal poster used in Captain's videos with legendary pirate design

-Perfect for true fans and collectors.
-Wear the shirt while displaying your treasure!

-*Limited availability - Don't miss your chance to own this piece of pirate history!*
+These are made by Captain Urkoth and his machines.
+Thank you for your support!